Creating and Managing API Tokens

 Scopes

 Scopes control what the token can do.
-The available scopes depend on your plan:
+What you can pick depends on your plan:

-See API Scopes and Plan Permissions for the full reference.
+See API Scopes and Plan Permissions for the per-scope reference.

 Domain constraints